wsydney76/craft4-ddev-starter/README.md

 * playground for internships and student theses
 * basis for ongoing PoCs, that try to split existing functionality into a series of plugins.

+## Disclaimer

+Although shared publicly, this project was created for internal use, and therefore contains things that seem a bit strange without context.

 ## Install

 * Make sure DDEV is installed